inchworks/quizinch/docs/install-1-docker-compose.md

 # Step 1: docker-compose.yml

-Copy this example, and save it in `/srv/quizinch` on your server.
+Copy this example, and save it as `docker-compose.yml` in the server directory.

 ```yml
 version: '3'